How to value a business: Methods to find your business worth

 What's a good profit multiplier for a small business?

 There is no single answer, as multipliers vary by industry, business size, and stability.
 For small businesses, the range is usually between two and five times annual profit.
-If your business has strong, recurring revenue and a unique market position, you may get a higher multiplier.
+You may get a higher multiplier if your business has strong, recurring revenue and a unique market position.

 What's the difference between book value and market value?

-Book value is based on your balance sheet (assets minus liabilities).
-Market value is what a buyer is willing to pay for your business.
-Market value is often higher because it includes intangible assets like brand reputation and future growth potential.
+Book value is your assets minus liabilities.
+Market value is what a buyer will pay, often more because it includes intangible assets like brand reputation and growth potential.

 Can I value my business myself?